katkat100/wnm499_final/outline.md

 - Xenobug/Space Sickness

 ## Activities (can be done during travel)
-- Trading
+- Trading (sometimes fails due to no one around)
 - Asteroids mini-game (pew pew)
     - you get fuel from shooting asteroids